“Georgians deserve a better relationship with their insurance.”

 A Longer Political Quiz

 This one is much longer but covers more material.
 The questions involve a wide range of political topics, and will let you know which party may suit you best.
 There are more parties included in the results, and there seems to be less bias than the other quiz.
 However, many of the questions are very difficult to answer, so I ended up skipping a lot.
 Most political questions are more complicated and nuanced than can be elucidated on such a quiz.
-In fact, I think the more I’ve learned about the energy industry, the more difficult it has become to answer those particular questions along simple yes/no lines.
 For what it’s worth, I scored 89% Libertarian.

 My Favorite Philosopher